-Federal Confidentiality of Substance Use Disorder Patients Records regulations apply to any entity or individual providing federally-assisted alcohol or drug abuse prevention treatment.
-Records of the identity, diagnosis, prognosis, or treatment of any patient which are maintained in connection with substance use disorder treatment or programs are confidential and may be disclosed only as permitted by 42 CFR Part 2.
-Although HIPAA protects substance use disorder information, the Federal Confidentiality of Substance Use Disorder Patients Records regulations are more restrictive than HIPAA and they do not allow disclosure without the Member's written consent except as set forth in 42 CFR Part 2.
+Federal regulations regarding confidentiality of Substance Use Disorder patients' records apply to any entity or individual providing federally assisted alcohol or drug abuse prevention treatment.
+Records of the identity, diagnosis, prognosis, or treatment of any patient that are maintained in connection with Substance Use Disorder treatment or programs are confidential and may be disclosed only as permitted by 42 CFR Part 2.
+Although HIPAA protects Substance Use Disorder information, the federal confidentiality of Substance Use Disorder patients' records regulations are more restrictive than HIPAA, and they do not allow disclosure without the Member's written consent except as set forth in 42 CFR Part 2.